JustNotMax/stonkbotpy/README.md

 First, clone the code in this repo to your local machine and install all the needed requirements.

 ```
+> python -m pip install --upgrade pip setuptools wheel - this is to make sure your setup wheels isnt borked.
 > pip3 install -r requirements.txt
 ```